ajschumacher/so_tense_very_flow_wow/index.md

 ### Making the Neuron Learn

 What is our neuron supposed to learn?
 We set up an input value of 1.0.
-Let's say the correct output value is 0.
+Let's say the correct output value is zero.
 That is, we have a very simple "training set" of just one example with one feature, which has the value one, and one label, which is zero.
 We want the neuron to learn the function taking one to zero.